Farm to Table Dining in Southwest Florida

 By Chelle Koster Walton

-The Smoked, Cured + Pickled Plate at The Local restaurant in Naple, Florida perhaps best illustrates chef-owner Jeff Mitchell’s commitment to the farm-to-table movement.
+The Smoked, Cured + Pickled Plate at The Local Naples restaurant in Naples, Florida perhaps best illustrates chef-owner Jeff Mitchell’s commitment to the farm-to-table movement.
 In case the restaurant’s name wasn’t a tip-off.

 The pork rillettes originated at Palmetto Creek Farm in Avon, Fla., which raises “probably the best pigs in the U.S. today,” Mitchell said.
 And because he wastes nothing in his kitchen, head cheese appears on the dish as well.
 That’s right: meat from the hog’s head, made into a sort of rustic Old-World pâté.